fimars/webpack-loader-for-markdown-example/README.md

-# Markdown Loader With TypeScript & React Example
+# Markdown loader with TypeScript & React

 Try to handle the markdown thing with `ts-loader`